 2. Pitch to similarly aligned businesses.

-Think about the type of event you’re hosting and what businesses might be naturally connected to it.
-For example, if you’re hosting a charity golf tournament as an upcoming fundraiser, approach prospective sponsors that want to get in front of the golfer demographic or are related to the sport.
-Some ideal sponsors include gyms, golf equipment or sporting goods stores, and even beverage distributors or retailers, car dealerships, and healthcare providers.
+Think about the type of event you’re hosting and what businesses have services and products that naturally connect to it.
+For example, if your upcoming fundraiser is a charity golf tournament, approach prospective sponsors that sell goods related to the sport or have an audience that overlaps with the golfer demographic.
+Some ideal sponsors include gyms and golf equipment and sporting goods stores, as well as beverage distributors or retailers, car dealerships, and healthcare providers.

-Approaching sponsors who align in some way with the type of event or your work increases the likelihood they’ll sign on to support your event.
+Approaching sponsors who align in some way with your nonprofit’s event or mission increases the likelihood they’ll sign on to support your event.

 3. Emphasize the benefits to potential sponsors.